aidenprice/LandgateAPITest-Written-Report/LandgateAPITest Final Report Draft.md

 ![Percentage of Vectors by response data type](Graphics/Charts/Response Data Type Pie Chart.png)

 The [box and whisker chart](https://landgateapitest.appspot.com/graphs?campaignName=production_campaign&graphName=graph24) shows the response time distribution for XML responses is tighter and higher overall than the similar JSON and image request response time distributions.
-All three have a significant number of outliers in their upper ranges, showing clearly skewed distributions with most requests acheived in short time frames.
+All three have a significant number of outliers in their upper ranges, showing clearly skewed distributions with most requests achieved in short time frames.

 ![Response time distribution by response data type](Graphics/Charts/Response Data Type Boxplot.png)

-The Esri and OGC part of the test campaign in March, 2016 was more vigourous than the earlier GME part in December, 2015.
+The Esri and OGC part of the test campaign in March 2016 was more vigorous than the earlier GME part in December 2015.
 [This pie chart](https://landgateapitest.appspot.com/graphs?campaignName=production_campaign&graphName=graph1) shows how clearly the Esri and OGC tests overwhelm the fewer GME ones.

 ![Percentage of Vector objects by server type](Graphics/Charts/Server Type Pie Chart.png)

-The [box and whiskers chart](https://landgateapitest.appspot.com/graphs?campaignName=production_campaign&graphName=graph22) appears to show a clear win for Esri servers in terms of performance over the OGC servers, having a much lower median and interquartile range.
+The [box and whiskers chart](https://landgateapitest.appspot.com/graphs?campaignName=production_campaign&graphName=graph22) appears to show a clear performance win for the Esri servers over the OGC servers, having a much lower median and interquartile range.
 There is a significant consideration here that Esri servers do not supply heavier payload XML/GML responses where OGC ones do.
 As the response data type and response size charts show, on average larger responses have slower response times.

 The GME tests fill a broader interquartile range and have fewer outliers.
 A larger sample set of these requests could have increased the confidence in this result.